 Once, while undercover in “Arcadia,” Mulder joked that he and Scully “just spooned up and fell asleep like little baby cats.”
 Now we know THAT’S EXACTLY WHAT THEY DO.
 GoodNIGHT.

 *Honorable Mention: The first MSR scene in “The Unnatural” is straight-up adorable and deserving of at least an honorable mention; Scully teases Mulder with her ice cream until he rushes her and takes a bite as she’s still holding it.
 Scully howls and Mulder drips ice cream on his research book.
 Mmmm…

 I could go on (and on, and on), but this list will do to start.
 Now tell me: What Mulder/Scully moments ruined you for all other TV romances?

-If you enjoyed this article, you may also like: 8 Clues Ellery/Reed Belong Together in the Ellery Hathaway Books (author Joanna Schaffhausen is a fellow Phile!) and my other MR lists, including:
+If you enjoyed this article, you may also like 8 Clues Ellery/Reed Belong Together in the Ellery Hathaway Books (author Joanna Schaffhausen is a fellow Phile!) and my other MR lists, including: